multiversx/mx-chain-tools-go/dbMerger/README.md

 # DB merger tool

-- These types of tool are able to merge level-DBs directories by creating a new one containing all data.
+- These tools are able to merge level-DBs directories by creating a new one containing all the data.

 ## The tools
 ### generalDBMerger tool